NSSAC/EpiHiper/docs/configuration/network.rst

   * - | JSON property
     - | Description
-  * - | numberOfNodes in the partition
+  * - | numberOfNodes
-    - | binary or text
+    - | number of nodes in the partition
   * - | numberOfEdges
     - | number of edges in the partition
   * - | numberOfParts